koel/docs/guide/getting-started.md

 ### Client

-* Any evergreen browser will do – Koel has been tested on Chrome 47, Firefox 42, Safari 8, Opera 34, and Edge.
+* Koel has been tested on Chrome 47, Firefox 42, Safari 8, Opera 34, and Edge, but having the latest version is always recommended.

 ## Installation